 In this situation, if you decide to deploy using the buildpack start command, the

 null command makes that easy.

 Start commands are used in special ways when you migrate a database as part of an application deployment.
-See the Migrating a Database in Cloud Foundry topic for more information.
+For more information, see Services Overview.